0x11c11e/SearchInChatGPT/README.md

 1. Highlight any text on a webpage.
 2. Right-click and select **Search in ChatGPT** from the context menu.
-3. Alternatively, use the keyboard shortcut to open ChatGPT with the selected text.
+3. Use the popup to enter custom queries manually.
-4. View your search history and manage templates from the extension popup.
+4. Alternatively, use the keyboard shortcut to search instantly.

 ## 📂 File Overview

 - **manifest.json**: Defines the extension's metadata and permissions.
 - **background.js**: Handles background tasks, such as context menu creation and search logic.
 - **content.js**: Interacts with the ChatGPT interface to input and submit text.
-- **popup.html**: The user interface for managing search history and templates.
+- **popup.html**: The user interface for entering and managing search queries.
 - **popup.js**: Controls the functionality of the popup interface.
 - **styles.css**: Styles the popup UI.
 - **browser-polyfill.min.js**: Ensures compatibility with multiple browsers.